shukitchan/ats-luajit-modsecurity/README.md

 tslua.so /usr/local/var/lua/ats-luajit-modsecurity.lua /usr/local/var/modsecurity/example.conf
 ```

+ - Changes can be made to example.conf and can be reloaded without restarting ATS.
+Just follow instructions here - https://docs.trafficserver.apache.org/en/latest/appendices/command-line/traffic_ctl.en.html#cmdoption-traffic-ctl-config-arg-reload

+Example rules (example.conf)
+====
- - The example rule file will deny any request handled by the ATS with query parameter of (testparam=test) with a 403
+ - deny any request with query parameter of "testparam=test2" with a 403 status response
-   status response
+ - return any request with query parameter of "testparam=test1" with 301 redirect response to https://www.yahoo.com/
+ - override any response with header "test" equal to "1" with a 403 status response
+ - override any response with header "test" equal to "2" with a 301 redirect response to https://www.yahoo.com/
+ - write debug log out to /tmp/test.txt

 TODOs/Limitations
 ====
- - need to use "log" and "url" in ModSecurityIntervention and free the memory after use
- - Extract out a luajit binding for ModSecuritythat can be reused in other place
- - Support for REQUEST_BODY / RESPONSE BODY examination (We need to uncompress the contents first if they are
+ - Do not support REQUEST_BODY / RESPONSE BODY examination (We need to uncompress the contents first if they are
-   gzipped)
- - Support to reload the rule without restarting ATS
- - Need more thoughts on logging
+   gzipped.
+And that will be expensive operation for proxy)
  - How does this work with the lua engine inside ModSecurity V3?
- - Unit Test using busted
+ - Unit Test using busted framework
  - More functional testing needed.
 Ideally should test extensively with OWASP CRS ruleset
  - Performance testing - impact to latency and capacity